Leoneq/headcrab/headcrab-dfplayer/readme.txt

 28 - 440hz test signal
 29 - test click sound

-the sounds have to be inside "mp3" folder, can be either .wav or .mp3 the sd card is fat32 filesystem.
+the sounds have to be inside the "mp3" folder, can be either .wav or .mp3 the sd card is fat32 filesystem.

 5:41pm 13th of july 2021